awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 # Logging session activity<a name="session-manager-logging"></a>

-In addition to providing information about current and completed sessions in the Systems Manager console, Session Manager provides you with options for logging session activity in your AWS account\.
+In addition to providing information about current and completed sessions in the Systems Manager console, Session Manager provides you with options for logging session activity in your Amazon Web Services account\.
 This allows you to do the following:
 + Create and store session logs for archival purposes\.
 + Generate a report showing details of every connection made to your instances using Session Manager over the past 30 days\.
-+ Generate notifications of session activity in your AWS account, such as Amazon Simple Notification Service \(Amazon SNS\) notifications\.
++ Generate notifications of session activity in your Amazon Web Services account, such as Amazon Simple Notification Service \(Amazon SNS\) notifications\.
 + Automatically initiate another action on an AWS resource as the result of session activity, such as running an AWS Lambda function, starting an AWS CodePipeline pipeline, or running an AWS Systems Manager Run Command document\.

 **Important**